kunigami/kunigami.github.io/blog/_posts/2021-08-17-max-non-empty-intersection.md

 Hence, the original ILP has a feasible solution if and only if LRLP satisfies $n + m$ constraints.

+## Related Posts

+* [Lagrangean Relaxation - Theory]({{site.url}}/blog/2012/02/05/lagrangean-relaxation-theory.html).
+This problem seems related to the Lagrangean Relaxation, in which we remove some of the constraints and add them to the objective function and penalize violated constraints.
+How good of a solution would we get if we relaxed all the constraints and tried to optimize it?
+In theory the multipliers would be real values, so we might end up picking fractions of constraints, but I wonder if in practice it would yield good approximations.

 ## References

 * [[1](https://math.stackexchange.com/questions/2969290/maximizing-the-total-number-of-feasible-constraints-of-a-linear-program